 Learning creates happy workplaces

-In my previous two posts I shared two secrets to what happy workplaces do compared to other workplaces.
+In my previous two posts, I shared two secrets to what happy workplaces do compared to other workplaces.
 But there’s still one crucial element that a workplace can’t exclude to be happy.
-This post introduces the third puzzle piece towards creating happy workplaces, and will deal with how learning creates happy workplaces.
-The next post will address tools and tips to implement it.
+This post introduces the third puzzle piece towards creating happy workplaces and will deal with how learning creates happy workplaces.
+The next post will address tools and tips to implement them.

 The puzzle of workplace happiness

 The first post introduced movement as a crucial element of happy workplaces to energize people and get ideas flowing.

 Secondly, the importance of communication and collaboration was addressed.
 The post included tips and tools on how to get teams to express their needs and ideas, even when they are not able to articulate it in words.

 The topic of this post is the importance of creating a culture of learning.
 Not merely attending training courses, but deep learning, as I’ve explained in a post on the learning process as I see it.
 Learning creates happy workplaces.